Author: Ron Graham

 This is an uncomplicated study of the argument about the Greek word “eis”. in Acts 2:38 does mean (1) “in order to receive”, or (2) “because you have received”?

 Here's the text: "Peter said to them, 'Repent and let every one of you be baptized in the name of Jesus Christ, for the forgiveness of sins, and you shall receive the gift of the Holy Spirit' " (Acts 2:38).

 No, we are not going to talk about baptism in frigid conditions!
 The little word “for” in the phrase "for the forgiveness of sins" translates the original Greek word eis, usually pronounced “ice” or “ees”.

 Just as our English word “for” has many meanings, so too does the Greek word eis.
 You often hear an argument made from this diversity of meaning.

-Jesus spoke of his, "blood of the new covenant, shed for many for ( eis the forgiveness of sins" (Matthew 26:28).
+Jesus spoke of his, "blood of the new covenant, shed for many for the forgiveness of sins" (Matthew 26:28).
+The second instance of the word "for" is eis in Greek.
 As we all know, Jesus did not shed his blood because forgiveness had been granted, but so that it could be.
 This is another instructive parallel to Acts 2:38.

 The meaning here is clear.
-Even if Peter said, "be baptized because of the forgiveness of sins" (Acts 2:38) that would simply mean, “You need forgiveness of sin, and Christ's death is your only hope of it.
-He was killed so you might live.
-Through baptism you can meet and join the death of Christ, die to sin, and rise to walk in new life.
-So be baptized because of this forgiveness now waiting for you.”
+Even if Peter said, "be baptized because of the forgiveness of sins" (Acts 2:38) that would simply mean, “Be baptized because forgiveness is available.
+Christ's death is your only hope of forgiveness.
+Because of that, be baptized into that death.”